OlympusDAO/olympus-docs/docs/governance/00_governance.md

 ## Multisig
-Multisigs perform protocol upgrades for roles that are not yet under Governor Bravo Timelock control.
+Multisigs perform protocol upgrades for roles that are not yet under Governor Bravo's Timelock control.
 The multisigs queue and execute on-chain actions that are approved by the community through [Snapshot](https://docs.snapshot.org/), an off-chain governance client.
 Today, the following roles are under multisig control:

 | Role | Responsibility | Systems affected | Multisig |